Luxury Clothes Care Tips

 • Cashmere: Got a red wine spill?
 Wash on the delicate cycle - or by hand - in cold water.
 Don't wring cashmere - you'll damage the fibers.
 Reshape and lay flat to dry away from direct heat or sunlight.
 To remove excess water after washing, gently roll in a towel.

-• Pashmina: Don't be afraid to wash this silk and cashmere blend.
-It spent 30 to 60 minutes in water just below the boiling point followed by two washes during the dying process that made it so lustrous-looking.
+• Pashmina: Be bold and wash this silk and cashmere blend.
+It spent 30 to 60 minutes in water just below the boiling point, followed by two washes during the dying process, which made it look so lustrous.
 Wash in warm water with a gentle, natural shampoo such as Aveda.
 Lay flat to dry.
 Machine drying can damage fibers.

 Luxury Clothes Care Tips by Fabric Type